cibinjoseph/csv-c81/README.md

 # csv-c81
-This script allows quick conversion between csv and c81 formats.
+This python script allows quick conversion between csv and c81 formats.
 The files are identified on the basis of the file extension and converted to the alternate one.